MatthewNobes/github-cards/README.md

 My plan is to upgrade the code built in the course so I can demonstrate my React refactoring skills.
 I also plan to add error handling and jest testing.

+## Class Component Branch

+This branch plays host to the class component version of GitHub cards, used mainly as a reference for how this method of React works.

+## Master branch

+This branch will be converted to use function components instead, as this is the more modern form of React and refactoring it will be good practice.

 ## Available Scripts

 In the project directory, you can run: